 Ashtanga yoga is more dynamic when compared to Hatha yoga, and yet there are many common poses.
 For example, in both types of classes, you will find yourself in downward-facing dog, triangle pose, and warriors 1 and 2.

-What differs is their intensity, as in a Hatha yoga class you may spend more time in each pose with the teacher paying more attention to explaining the correct alignment.
+What differs is their intensity, as in a Hatha class you may spend more time in each pose with the teacher paying more attention to explaining the correct alignment.
 In an Ashtanga class, we generally hold each pose for 5 breaths.

 3. Modifications are given